standardsats/etc/README.md

 - Liquidity bridge
 - Smaller community bank or a branch of	the larger bank

-The first one may rely on third-party customer OBP API while the second one is supposed	to be driven by	more advanced subordinary-type OBP API.
-Creation of the	new bank with bank-correspondent demands significantly larger resources so we are focusing on bridging-like functionality of our service.
-In this case, the user may deposit money via standard bank transfer and, when funding is confirmed, invoke a fiat channel.
-The stable fiat-denominated value will allow to utilize liquidity without rush and mindfully plan business-activity related to the freshly created channel.
+The first one may rely on third-party customer OBP API, while the more advanced subordinary-type OBP API may drive the second one.
+Creating the new bank with bank-correspondent demands significantly larger resources, so we are focusing on the bridging-like functionality of our service.
+In this case, the user may deposit money via standard bank transfer and invoke a fiat channel when funding is confirmed.
+The stable fiat-denominated value will allow to utilize liquidity without rush and mindfully plan business activity related to the freshly created channel.

 We believe that sats will become a standart!